kadena-docs/kadena-docs/docs/reference/chainweb-cli.md

 ---
-title: chainweb-node command-line reference
+title: chainweb-node command-line
 description: "Command-line options and usage information for running the chainweb-node binary."
 id: chainweb-cli
 sidebar_position: 6
 ---

-# chainweb-node command-line reference
+# chainweb-node command-line

 You can configure many aspects of Chainweb node operations using configuration settings in one or more configuration files or by specifying command-line options and arguments.